product-noob/product-noob.github.io/_posts/2021-08-03-Building Vaccine Slot Finder.md

 It was essential for us to launch an MVP quickly to validate our hypothesis if the market really had a need for such a tool and gather crucial user feedback.
 Since the APIs were launched over a weekend, it was not possible to get a designer aligned to get the UI of the app designed.

-Thankfully in Paytm we have a [standard design library](https://thehardcopy.co/under-paytms-design-hood/) (shout-out to [Rahul](https://www.linkedin.com/in/rahulsaini) and his team!) and we used that to our advantage.
+Thankfully in Paytm we have a [standard design library](https://thehardcopy.co/under-paytms-design-hood/) and we used that to our advantage.
 I opened Figma Design PODS, combined various existing UI elements based on our needs and created a workable UI flow.
 Also, since our focus was to not make the flow too different from the Co-WIN’s UI, it helped in making design decisions.

 This is how our first cut (without any design inputs) looked like: